based2/KB/network/ip_filter.md

 block from any to 87.98.138.142
 # France https://www.abuseipdb.com/check/
 block from any to 87.98.149.2
-# DNS https://red.flag.domains/posts/2024-03-11/ registrar: VIADUC chronopost-frais-douanes[.fr]
+# DNS https://red.flag.domains/posts/ 2024-04-18/ mondiallrelais[.fr] (registrar: VIADUC 2024-03-11/ registrar: VIADUC chronopost-frais-douanes[.fr]
 block from any to 87.98.150.35
 # https://threatfox.abuse.ch/browse/malware/win.bit_rat/
 block from any to 87.98.177.182